 While we’re discussing content strategy and attracting users to your site with your internal pages, we would be remiss if we didn’t mention how Google Analytics eCommerce data works with SEO.

-Here you can see not just a list of the most common search terms that lead to your site, but also how visitors who used the individual terms perform.
+Here you can see a list of the most common search terms that lead to your site and how visitors who used the individual terms perform.

 The SEO data from Google Analytics eCommerce can also be used to check your progress on your current SEO strategy.
 Areas like SEO don’t always go as planned, so you’ll need to constantly monitor real traffic data to know how close you are to the mark.